 Opportunities for telecommunications players in transportation are aplenty as the field is fertile as of today.
 Branching out like the roots of a banyan tree, the telecommunications players can explore opportunities in every nook and cranny of the transportation industry.
-Depending on the time, place and regulatory conditions, telecom players can reap heavy yields in transportation, logistics, ambulatory care for healthcare, delivery and much more.
+Depending on the time, place, and regulatory conditions, telecom players can reap heavy yields in transportation, logistics, ambulatory care for healthcare, delivery, and much more.

 Now for some numbers, greencarreports.com reports that there are 1.2 billion vehicles already on the road.
 World Health Organization estimated that there were over 1.35 million road traffic deaths as of December 2018.
 Statista.com reported that in 2015, there were some 6.3 million fatal, injury, and property damage crashes that occurred in the U.S. alone.
 In another article by www.vice.com, it was made clear the pizza delivery should be deemed as a dangerous job.

-These numbers may seem depressing but, we must also see opportunity here.
+These numbers may seem depressing but, we must also see the opportunity here.
 Smart transport cannot function unless there is connectivity and telecom service always.
 This will create immense opportunities for telecom players.
 From drone tech to driverless cars, from in-vehicle- on-demand- entertainment to internet radio, from information decimation to highly personalized data distribution, from smart cars to smart logistics, intuitive ambulances to accident alerts for police, the areas where telecommunication companies can venture into are limitless and growing.

 With more than 312 million internet users in 2018 and increasing at a fast pace, telecommunications would be a vital organ in this smart ecosystem.